elmahio/documentation/docs/elmah-io-apps-azure-boards.md

 ---
 title: Integrate elmah.io with Azure DevOps Boards
-description: What would you say if I told you that elmah.io can create bugs for you?
-With the Azure Boards app, all your bugs are automatically created on Azure DevOps.
+description: With the Azure Boards integration, all of your bugs are automatically created on Azure DevOps.
+Never miss new errors again by monitoring them.
 ---

 # Install Azure Boards App for elmah.io